How often can you refinance student loans?

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

+You might want to refinance student loans for many different reasons.
 Refinancing allows you to replace your existing student loans with a new one from a private lender, with the main benefit being the opportunity for a lower interest rate or monthly payment.
-You might consider refinancing if:
+Some additional reasons you might consider refinancing include:

 - You took out a loan when interest rates were high.

-- Your you have a good credit score and a steady income.
+- You have a good credit score and a steady income.

 - You want to remove a co-signer from your loan.